cebudding/academic-website-celine/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD candidate in philosophy of AI
+role: PhD candidate in Philosophy of AI

 # Organizations/Affiliations to show in About widget
 organizations: